uboslinux/ubos-docs/sphinx/users/installation/aarch64_container.rst

-Run UBOS in an AArch64 Linux container (e.g. Marvell EspressoBIN)
+Run UBOS in an AArch64 Linux container (e.g. Marvell ESPRESSObin)
 =================================================================

 These instructions are the same for all ARM 64bit-based devices.

-If you already run Linux on an AArch64-based device such as a Marvell EspressoBIN, you can run UBOS in a Linux container with ``systemd-nspawn``.
+If you already run Linux on an AArch64-based device such as a Marvell ESPRESSObin, you can run UBOS in a Linux container with ``systemd-nspawn``.
 This allows you to try out UBOS without having to do a bare metal installation.
 The only requirement is that your Linux device runs ``systemd`` in a recent version.